 Kevin pointed an accusatory finger at Neil.
 “Where?
 It can’t be anywhere that’s going to prohibit us from-”

-“Says the asshole with a tattoo on his cheek,” Neil shot back, the rush of adrenaline giving him a new sense of confidence.
+“Says the asshole with a tattoo on his cheek,” Neil threw back, the rush of adrenaline giving him a new sense of confidence.

 Kaitlyn grabbed Aaron’s hand.
 “Come on, we should do it, it’ll be so fun!”
 She whipped her head at Neil, flushed with embarrassment.
 “Oh, well is it okay if I participate too-”